-- 54. Where an application is made under section 8F of the GRA and the applicant's spouse or civil partner dies before the application is determined, new section 8G provides that the application is to be treated instead as an application having been made under new section 8K(1) of the GRA.
-New section 8K(1) (also inserted by section 6 of the Bill) provides for an application to be made for a full GRC by a person who has been issued with an interim GRC and whose spouse or civil partner has subsequently died. - 55.
-New section 8G(2) requires the Registrar General to specify the period within which the applicant must produce the required evidence to support the application under section 8K(1) (that is, evidence of the death of the applicant's spouse or civil partner).
+57. Where an application is made under section 8F of the GRA and the applicant's spouse or civil partner dies before the application is determined, new section 8G provides that the application is to be treated instead as an application having been made under new section 8K(1) of the GRA.
+New section 8K(1) (also inserted by section 6 of the Bill) provides for an application to be made for a full GRC by a person who has been issued with an interim GRC and whose spouse or civil partner has subsequently died.

-7 See paragraph 46 for an explanation of when the parties are still, or have since become, parties to a marriage or civil partnership.
+7 See paragraph 47 for an explanation of when the parties are still, or have since become, parties to a marriage or civil partnership.